 Dr. Potter created free templates that one can use to easily contact senators to advocate against these changes.

-She also recommends reaching out to your insurance provider as another simple way to make sure they know that these changes are detrimental to those impacted by breast cancer.
+She also recommended reaching out to your insurance provider as another simple way to make sure they know that these changes are detrimental to those impacted by breast cancer.

 If you have a DIEP or other flap reconstruction scheduled for the coming months, Dr. Potter suggests reaching out to your plastic surgery team to find out what codes they will be using for your surgery and if they will be authorized.
 Additionally, she recommends asking whether you will be expected to pay out of pocket should your insurance not cover the procedure.